stephenslab/ipynb-website/README.md

   updates to all the webpages, not just the ones that have been modified.

 + The website is built by [`jnbinder`](https://github.com/vatlab/jnbinder), distributed as docker image `gaow/jnbinder`.
-To automatically load the `jnbinder` command prompt in your terminal, you can open `jnbinder_docker.sh` in a text editor, copy its contents to your `~/.bashrc` file and save it.
-Command `jnbinder` will be available the next time you open up a terminal prompt.

 + `jnbinder` does not make any formal releases.
 This repo releases / ships with its latest stable version.